agiani99/Activity_Cliff_scanner/README.md

 ### Why Tanimoto ≥ 0.95?

 At this threshold, pairs typically differ by a **single atom or small functional group** (F→Cl, H→CH₃, CH₂ insertion, ring-size change).
 This makes structural differences unambiguous and directly interpretable.
-Lowering to 0.85 admits scaffold hops where the activity difference may not be attributable to one specific change.
+Lowering to 0.85 admits scaffold hops where the activity difference may not be attributable to one specific structural change.

 ### Why confidence score ≥ 8?